melanieihuei/dsp-project0/README.md

  4. **Subproject d**

     Generate a dictionary of the top `t` words for each book (each document) with the largest TF-IDF values.

+    Since word counts are an imperfect measure of importance of frequency of the words (terms), the calculating TF-IDF (Term Frequency Inverse Document Frequency) values are more reliable to determine the counts.

+    - TF (Term Frequency) term

+    - IDF (Inverse Document Frequency) term
+      $log(frac{N}{n_t})$